History of Zambia: Colonial period

 In 1928, enormous copper deposits were discovered in the region which then became known as the Copperbelt.
 This transformed Northern Rhodesia from a prospective land of colonization for white farmers to a copper exporter.
 By 1938, the country produced 13% of the world's copper extraction.
 The sector was developed by two companies: the Anglo American Corporation (AAC) and the South African Rhodesian Selection Trust (RST), who controlled the sector until independence.

-The poor safety record and increased taxes triggered a strike of African mineworkers in 1935, also known as the Copperbelt strike.
+The poor safety record and increased taxes triggered the African mineworkers' Copperbelt strike in 1935.
 The strike was crushed by the authorities and six miners were killed.

-During the Second World War, white miners came out on strike in 1940.
-Realizing the importance of their products for the war, they demanded higher salaries.
+During the Second World War, white miners went out on strike in 1940; realizing the importance of their products for the war, they demanded higher salaries.
 This strike was followed by another by African mine workers.